The Husqvarna 240 X-Torq Chainsaw Specs, Features, Reviews

 Delivers lower fuel consumption and reduced exhaust emission levels in accordance with the world´s most stringent environmental regulations.

-• A combined choke/stop lever (I like this on my 450 Rancher)
+• combined choke/stop lever (I like this on my 450 Rancher)

-• A very good antivibration system which helps you work longer
+• anti-vibration system which helps you work longer

 The 240 is a good little saw when it’s used on what it was designed for – light work!